- Important Information about Procedures for Opening a New Account

-If we are served with a subpoena, restraining order, writ of attachment or execution, levy, garnishment, search warrant, or similar order relating to your account (termed "legal action" in this section), we will comply with that legal action.
-Or, in our discretion, we may freeze the assets in the account and not allow any payments out of the account until a final court determination regarding the legal action.
+If we are served with a subpoena, restraining order, writ of attachment or execution, levy, garnishment, search warrant, or similar order relating to your account (termed "legal action" in this section), we will comply with that legal action as required by applicable law.
+However, nothing in this agreement shall be construed as a waiver of any rights you may have under applicable law with regards to such legal action.
+Subject to applicable law, we may, in our sole discretion, choose to freeze the assets in the account and not allow any payments or transfers out of the account until there is a final court determination regarding the legal action.
 We may do these things even if the legal action involves less than all of you.
-In these cases, we will not have any liability to you if there are insufficient funds to pay your items because we have withdrawn funds from your account or in any way restricted access to your funds in accordance with the legal action.
-Any fees or expenses we incur in responding to any legal action (including, without limitation, attorneys' fees and our internal expenses) may be charged against your account.
-The list of fees applicable to your account(s) provided elsewhere may specify additional fees that we may charge for certain legal actions.
+In these cases, we will not have any liability to you if there are insufficient funds to pay your items because we have withdrawn funds from your account or in any way restricted access to your funds in accordance with the legal action and applicable law.
+Any fees or expenses we incur in responding to any legal action (including, without limitation, attorneys' fees, and our internal expense) may be charged against your account, unless otherwise prohibited by applicable law.
+The list of fees applicable to your account(s) - provided elsewhere - may specify additional fees that we may charge for responding to certain legal actions.

 You must also take precaution in safeguarding your blank checks.
 Notify us at once if you believe your checks have been lost or stolen.
 As between you and us, if you are negligent in safeguarding your checks, you must bear the loss entirely yourself or share the loss with us (we may have to share some of the loss if we failed to use ordinary care and if we substantially contributed to the loss).